-"Not everyone knows the software [or has the resources to] actually prepare for the Math section," said Aganina.
+"Not everyone knows the software [or has the resources to] actually prepare for the Math section," said Anna.

+The entire test evokes these questions of

 The digital PSAT, at a glance:

-106

-JUNIORS

-Took the online PSAT this year.
+JUNIORS Took the online PSAT this year.

-41

-FEWER QUESTIONS

-The online PSAT has 98 questions, compared to the previous test's 139 questions.
+FEWER QUESTIONS The online PSAT has 98 questions, compared to the previous test's 139 questions.